-Head lice are small insects (less than 1/8 inch long, approximately the size of a sesame seed).
-Head lice live on blood they draw from the scalp and lay tiny, gray/white eggs (known as nits) near the scalp.
+Head lice are small insects (less than 1/8-inch long).
+They range in color from red to brown, black, yellow-tan or gray-white.
+Head lice live on blood they draw from the scalp and lay tiny, gray/white eggs (known as nits) on a hair shaft near the scalp.
 The warmth from the scalp is needed for the eggs to hatch.
 Head lice are not known to spread disease.